 As part of my current academic research, I am exploring the boundaries of colour photographic materials and processes with this emerging body of work under the working title Chromogenesis.

 In the present context of digital imaging technology and the evolving impact of artificial intelligence and augmented reality, the boundaries of the photographic image are being constantly challenged and extended.
 How does this impact on and what possibilities does this present for material photographic processes?

-Playing with the material nature of colour photographic papers, I am interested in foregrounding the objectness of the material, and I see the processes as gestures which become the visual subject of the work transforming the material from thing to object.
+Playing with the material nature of colour photographic papers, I am interested in foregrounding the material, and I see the processes as gestures which become the visual subject of the work transforming the material from object to thing.

 Further works within this research domain have developed to explore another gesture.
 In this series I am examining the gesture of pouring and playing with the notion of exhaustion, a characteristic which is eschewed in darkroom practice, but here becomes the subject.